-- 9.12 The grant elements have a higher level of inherent risk as they are subject to ongoing government support for the funding mechanism.
+- 9.11 The grant elements have a higher level of inherent risk as they are subject to ongoing government support for the funding mechanism.
 These are set out in the following paragraph and this impacts on the overall sustainability of the funding base.
 More widely, there remains outstanding the possibility of wider funding reform which is likely to include a reset of the business rates system.
-This may impact baseline funding levels in the future but there is no agreed timeline for delivery to date. - 9.13 As part of the Chancellor's Autumn Statement, central government announced increases to business rate relief and financial support for local businesses in 2023/24.
-This support includes increasing the reduction in rates paid by businesses in the retail, hospitality, and leisure sectors from a 50% reduction in business rates paid in 2022/23, to a 75% reduction in 2023/24. - 9.14 The government also announced the continued freeze of the business rates multiplier for the next two years and temporarily capping the increase in rates paid by businesses if their premises is due to experience an upwards revaluation as part of the national revaluation that will come in to effect from 1st April 2023.
-Local authorities will be fully compensated for these policies, and therefore the Council is forecasting a Section 31 Grant of £12.86m in 2023/24.
+This may impact baseline funding levels in the future but there is no agreed timeline for delivery to date. - 9.12 As part of the Chancellor's Autumn Statement, central government announced increases to business rate relief and financial support for local businesses in 2023/24.
+This support includes increasing the reduction in rates paid by businesses in the retail, hospitality, and leisure sectors from a 50% reduction in business rates paid in 2022/23, to a 75% reduction in 2023/24. - 9.13 The government also announced the continued freeze of the business rates multiplier for the next two years and temporarily capping the increase in rates paid by businesses if their premises is due to experience an upwards revaluation as part of the national revaluation that will come in to effect from 1st April 2023.
+Local authorities will be fully compensated for these policies, and therefore the Council is forecasting a Section 31 Grant of £12.95m in 2023/24.

-The estimated NNDR collection fund surplus at the end of 2022/23 is £4.89m Government Grants
+The estimated NNDR collection fund surplus at the end of 2022/23 is £ 4.89m.

+Government Grants
-9.15 The Provisional Local Government Finance Settlement from Central Government confirmed the majority of announcements in the Autumn Statement as set out in the following paragraphs.

-- 9.16 The Services grant will continue into 2023/24, but with a substantial reduction in the amount of funding provided.
-The Council will receive £1.3m in 2023/24, which is a £1.259m reduction in funding compared to last year. - 9.17 It was also announced there will be additional general funding for social care, from which the Council will receive an extra £3.97m compared to 2022/23 allocations. - 9.18 Combined with the yield from the adult social care precept £1.51m, central funding for social care in 2023/24 has increased by £5.48m.
-This has enabled the Council's increased investment in social care given the pressures faced (as set out in section 12). - 9.19 In addition, the Council has also received an additional £1.090m in the ASC Market Sustainability and Improvement Fund.
-This funding is targeted at increasing the residential and Homecare rates which it pays to external care providers, in addition to inflationary uplifts. - 9.20 The Provisional Settlement also confirmed the continuation of the Revenue Support Grant (RSG) of £7.97m.
-The medium-term financial strategy currently assumes that RSG will continue at this level, however there is no formal confirmation from government of funding from 2025/26 onwards and so will need to remain under review. - 9.21 These grants are only confirmed for the year to 31 March 2024.
+- 9.14 The Local Government Finance Settlement from Central Government confirmed the majority of announcements in the Autumn Statement as set out in the following paragraphs. - 9.15 The Services grant will continue into 2023/24, but with a substantial reduction in the amount of funding provided.
+The Council will receive £1.3m in 2023/24, which is a £1.259m reduction in funding compared to last year. - 9.16 It was also announced there will be additional general funding for social care, from which the Council will receive an extra £3.97m compared to 2022/23 allocations. - 9.17 The additional funding in 2023/24 has enabled the Council's increased investment in social care given the pressures faced (as set out in section 12). - 9.18 In addition, the Council has also received an additional £1.090m in the ASC Market Sustainability and Improvement Fund.
+This funding is targeted at increasing the residential and Homecare rates which it pays to external care providers, in addition to inflationary uplifts.

+- 9.19 The Settlement also confirmed the continuation of the Revenue Support Grant (RSG) of £7.97m.
+The medium-term financial strategy currently assumes that RSG will continue at this level, however there is no formal confirmation from government of funding from 2025/26 onwards and so will need to remain under review. - 9.20 These grants are only confirmed for the year to 31 March 2024.

 Consequently, the Council continues to plan on a broad range of funding assumptions without the certainty that a multi-year agreement would support.
 The change in grant funding compared to the prior year is set out below: